Sentry Page Protection

 On the 2nd daily chart price it can be seen how important the yellow band daily resistance zone @ 114.61-116.04 is going back to 2015.
 Other areas of daily support/resistance are seen at 108.24-108.66 and 103.90-105.69.

-The Euro closed the week between the short term trend 50 and 200 day moving averages.
+The Euro closed the week above the short term trend 50 and 200 day moving averages.

 On the 2nd daily chart price it can be seen how important the yellow band daily resistance zone @ 114.61-116.04 is going back to 2015.
 Other areas of daily support/resistance are seen at 108.24-108.66 and 103.90-105.69.

-The Euro closed the week between the short term trend 50 and 200 day moving averages.
+The Euro closed the week above the short term trend 50 and 200 day moving averages.

 Euro Weekly Chart